 - 1. A student must earn a 3.5 GPA for that semester and have a 3.2 cumulative GPA. - 2.
 A student must be enrolled as a full-time student (12 or more credit hours). - 3.
 A student must complete all courses by the end of the semester when the faculty reports grades.
-An incomplete grade code will remove a student's eligibility for the Dean's List.
+In most situations, an incomplete grade code will remove a student's eligibility for the Dean's List.